reshaping-the-future/better-together/README.md

 ## Developing your own plugin
 To develop plugins, all that is needed is to import the Better Together API.
 See the [api source and documentation](https://github.com/reshaping-the-future/better-together-api), and the [sample plugin](https://github.com/reshaping-the-future/better-together-chat-sample).

+## Integrating Better Together into your own app
+Developing a plugin is the simplest way to create services using the Better Together framework.
+However, if you'd prefer deeper integration, it is possible to add its connectivity to your own app.
+See, for example, [swarachakra keyboard](https://github.com/IDC-IITBombay/swarachakra-android/tree/bt_remote_keyboard), which enables remote text input in Indic scripts.

 ## License
 Apache 2.0